 Hearts have become iconic symbols of Valentine's Day, but when it comes to hearts in the real world, one size doesn't fit all — particularly in the animal kingdom.
-The human heart beats about 72 times a minute, but in that same time, a hibernating groundhog's heart beats just five times and a hummingbird's heart reaches 1,260 beats per minute during flight.
-The human heart weighs about 0.6 pounds (0.3 kilograms), but a giraffe's weighs about 26 pounds (12 kg), since the organ needs to be powerful enough to pump blood up the animal's long neck.
+At rest, the human heart beats between 60 and 80 times a minute, but in that same time, a hibernating groundhog's heart beats just five times (opens in new tab) and a hummingbird's heart reaches 1,260 beats per minute (opens in new tab) during powered flight.
+The human heart weighs about 0.6 pounds (0.3 kilograms), but a giraffe's weighs about 25 pounds (opens in new tab) (11 kg), as the organ needs to be powerful enough to pump blood up the animal's long neck.
 Here are some other creatures with strange hearts.

-Mammals and birds have four-chambered hearts, but frogs have just three, with two atria and one ventricle, said Daniel Mulcahy, a research collaborator of vertebrate zoology who specializes in amphibians and reptiles at the Smithsonian Institution in Washington, D.C.
+Mammals and birds have four-chambered hearts, but frogs have just three, with two atria and one ventricle, said Daniel Mulcahy, a research collaborator of vertebrate zoology who specializes in amphibians and reptiles at the Smithsonian Institution, Museum of Natural History in Washington, D.C.

 In general, the heart takes deoxygenated blood from the body, sends it to the lungs to get oxygen, and pumps it through the body to oxygenate the organs, he said.
 In humans, the four-chambered heart keeps oxygenated blood and deoxygenated blood in separate chambers.
 But in frogs, grooves called trabeculae keep the oxygenated blood separate from the deoxygenated blood in its one ventricle.

 Frogs can get oxygen not only from their lungs, but also from their skin, Mulcahy said.
 The frog's heart takes advantage of this evolutionary quirk.
 As deoxygenated blood comes into the right atrium, it goes into the ventricle and out to the lungs and skin to get oxygen.